-Ramban, Seforno, Ohr ha'Chayim: Initially, Yakov was concerned lest one of his wives or slaves had stolen the Terafim.
-But when Lavan found nothing, he concluded that Lavan's claim was merely a pretext to search Yakov's belongings - because Lavan suspected him of stealing something of his.
+Ramban, Seforno, Ohr ha'Chayim: Initially, Yaakov was concerned lest one of his wives or slaves had stolen the Terafim.
+But when Lavan found nothing, he concluded that Lavan's claim was merely a pretext to search Yaakov's belongings - because Lavan suspected him of stealing something of his.
 1

 What does "Ki Dalakta Acharai" mean?